-Tirnod, meaning landmark in Welsh, is a not for profit organisation with ambitious aims to embark on a wide range of sustainable projects to enhance housing provision in Wales whilst embracing new, innovative, building methods and technologies for the benefit of its communities, places and planet.
+Tirnod, meaning landmark in Welsh, is an organisation with ambitious aims to embark on a wide range of sustainable projects to enhance housing provision in Wales whilst embracing new, innovative, building methods and technologies for the benefit of its communities, places and planet.

 This ambition links closely with Welsh Government’s desire to reimagine social house building in Wales and increase the supply of homes by using modern methods of construction (MMC).

 Utilising a Welsh Government loan, Tirnod has entered into a collaboration with SevenOaks Modular Ltd, a Neath-based business specialising in timber frame/modular manufacturing.

 By using the finance to acquire new equipment, the partnership will allow the SevenOaks factory, on the site of the old Metalbox factory on Milland Road, to be substantially up-scaled to increase the production of new offsite manufactured homes.
 This will include, both basic timber frame and fully modular construction units, insulated panels (including pipework and cabling) and external finishes.
 All options would be delivered to site, lifted into positon via a crane and erected quickly.
 The approach will reduce the overhead costs of development projects and reduce disruption to communities.

 As a result of the 10-year collaboration it is anticipated that almost 400 jobs will be created or safeguarded, over 5,000 quality, sustainable, homes manufactured and the opportunity to research retrofitting existing homes with innovative products.